Terraform-VMWare-Modules/terraform-vsphere-vm/README.md

 - You can use `is_windows_image = "true"` to set the customization type to Windows (By default it is set to Linux customization)
 - You can use `data_disk_size_gb = [20,30]` to add additional data disks (Supported in both Linux and Windows deployment)
   - Above switch will create two additional disk of capacity 10 and 30gb for the VM.
-  - You can include `thin_provisioned` switch to define disk type for each additional disk.
+  - You can include `data_disk_thin_provisioned` switch to define disk type for each additional disk.
 - You can use `windomain = "somedomain.com"` to join a windows server to AD domain.
   - Requires following additional variables
     - `domainuser` Domain account with necessary privileges to join a computer to the domain.